Cody Canada and The Departed: 2012-2015: Adventūs

-HippieLovePunk & Line-Up Changes
+2015-2018: HippieLovePunk & Line-Up Changes

 In September 2013, Seth James announced that he intended to leave the band.
 The parting was amicable; as James said.
 "After three years of great times and great music, I have decided to take a step down as a band member of the Departed.
 It has been an unbelievable ride and I am so grateful for the support and love along the way.
 My last show will be November 23 at Gruene Hall.
 I look forward to supporting these guys alongside you as they continue down the road."
 The band continued performing as a four-piece group.

 In 2014, the band finished a new album, HippieLovePunk.
 It was released on January 13, 2015, and debuted at No. 9 on the Top Alternative Country Albums chart, with 4,700 copies sold in the US in its first week.
-The sound was, for the most part, still like the alt-rock sound of Advnetus.
+The sound was, for the most part, still like the alt-rock sound of Adventūs.
 Cody Canada and The Departed, as the band was once again known, debuted a new line-up at The MusicFest in Steamboat Springs, Colorado, on January 8, 2015.
 East Texas native Ross Smith replaced Littleton on keyboards and took up rhythm guitars, while Eric Hansen became the drummer in place of Doege.
 In late November 2015, the band produced a music video for the song "All Nighter" on HippieLovePunk at John T. Floore's Country Store in Helotes, Texas.
 The song and the video were dedicated to the former bass guitar player for Micky and the Motorcars Mark McCoy, who had died in Idaho in 2012 while on vacation.
 The songs "Inbetweener" and "Easy" were released as singles.

-Jeremy Plato And The Departed: In Retrospect

 In early 2016, the band announced on social media that it would be releasing an album consisting of cover versions of classic country songs.
 This project was named Jeremy Plato And The Departed: In Retrospect, honoring 1960s era country music with songs by Johnny Paycheck, Stonewall Jackson and Charlie Walker, among others.
 The bass guitarist, Plato, took the lead vocals and had Canada, Smith and Hansen as his backing on the project.
 Reckless Kelly's Cody Braun and Cody Angel of Jason Boland and the Stragglers contributed their instrumentation to the project, as well as the folk singer Jamie Lin Wilson, who sang backing vocals and also appeared on a popular duet with Plato.